-- (1) Unless otherwise approved by the Director, surveys on a well being drilled shall be taken in sufficient number and at appropriate intervals to provide an accurate deviation profile of the wellbore from surface to total depth. - (2) Where the vertical projection to the surface of the point at which a well intersects a producing zone is nearer to a licence area boundary than 300m, the well shall not be brought into production without the prior approval of the Director.
+(1) Unless otherwise approve by the Director, surveys on a well being drilled shall be taken in sufficient number and at appropriate intervals to provide an accurate deviation profile of the well bore from surface to total depth.

+(2) Where the vertical projection to the surface of the point at which a well intersects a producing zone is nearer to a licence area boundary than 300m, the well shall not be brought in to production without the prior approval of the Director.